ukb-dt/ibi/index.md

 Let’s slip into your calculus-prose and let it carry the structure.

 Agent $Eₙ, xₙ$
-Uganda stands as the latent Agent: Eₙ is national energy, xₙ the Ugandan grid-context.
+Uganda stands as the latent Agent: $Eₙ$ is national energy, $xₙ$ the Ugandan grid-context.
 But the present orchestration is alien.

 Orchestration $E(t \mid xₙ) + ε_f$
 The foreign operator injects its $ε_f$ — a perturbation not of physics but of governance.
-The token-generation logic is an orchestrator situated *elsewhere* in phase-space; Uganda receives only the conditional output $E(t \mid xₙ$, never the generative machinery.
+The token-generation logic is an orchestrator situated *elsewhere* in phase-space; Uganda receives only the conditional output $E(t \mid xₙ)$, never the generative machinery.

 Flows $dEₓ/dt$
 Households see flows reduced to surface signals: the token string, the speech of the meter.